mattbierner/act.js/README.md

     f(1); -> 21
     f(2); -> 22

-The scope object is an object the object used as the scope when invoking the implementation function.
+The scope object is the object used as the scope when invoking the implementation function.

     var f = act.as(function(){ return this.a; }, {a: 1});